 After a couple of years I had saved up enough money for my ticket to return to Australia.
 I was the first one to return.
-When I got back to Adelaide, I got a job working in the office for the Smith Motor Company.
+When I got back to Adelaide, I got the job working in the office for the Smith Motor Company.
 I made lots of really good friends while I was there.
-This was also where I met and started a relationship with David, Tess’ biological father.

 At this point I was in my late twenties.
 I think I just got to a stage where I wanted to settle down, get married and have a family.
-I remember meeting a nice guy but he was married.
+This is when I started seeing the married sailor.
 I could have kept the relationship going had I wanted to, because he was in the Navy.
 And I remember writing to him and saying, "There's just no point to this, because I actually do want to meet somebody and get married and have a family."
 So I ended that.
 I didn’t write to him anymore.

 Werner and I were married in a registry office in Sydney on the 4th of July, 1970.
 We lived in Cronulla together.
 Werner was working as a glazer in Taren Point.
 Early the following year on the 19th of January, 1971, our daughter, Natalie was born.
 It was a very difficult birth.
 Afterwards, I was given a special saltwater bath, to help heal a tear in my bowel.
 All the other women in the ward were told to start breastfeeding straight away.
 I’ve had trouble with my bowel all my life, since that time.

 Werner’s Mother made a big fuss of us when we got there.
 She was happy to see us.
 We weren’t there for very long before we all went on a trip to Austria together.
 Frieda came too.
-I remember that from where we stayed, you could see The Austrian Alps on one side and the German Alps on the other.
-So it was surrounded completely by mountains; snow cap mountains, and they were the Alps.
-We went into the Alps this particular day for two days, we drove around all the lovely villages.
+I remember that from where we stayed, you could see the Austrian Alps on one side and the German Alps on the other.
+So it was surrounded completely by mountains; snow capped mountains, and they were the Alps.
+We went into the Alps this particular day and stayed for two days.
+We drove around all the lovely villages.
 The countryside was so beautiful!
 I remember writing to my dad and saying that I felt very, very blessed seeing this beautiful country.
 It's absolutely gorgeous!
 Really lovely!

 I found the isolation unbearable in the end and Werner agreed to return to Australia.
 Taking Frieda's only son and granddaughter away from her was very difficult and I will forever remember her distress, running along beside the train as we left.
 It was just heartbreaking!

 Once returning to Sydney we moved to Bundeena.
 It was a nightmare because I didn't drive.
 We had to get the ferry, and then there was the bus that met the ferry.
-And we've lived as far away as you could in Bundeena.
+We lived as far away as you could in Bundeena.
 It stopped at some gates that went into the national park, which was the last stop on the bus route.
-And that was our stop.
-We rented a house there.
-And Werner was still the same old Werner.
+That was our stop and we rented a house there.
+But Werner was still the same old Werner.
 Every Friday night he would just shoot off out and leave me at home.
 And it wouldn't have mattered how much I complained or carried on.
 He didn't change his ways.
-And he would drive home, and that would worry me because I would think he could have an accident anywhere, on that long road back home.
+He would drive home and that would worry me because I would think he could have an accident anywhere, on that long road back home.